 The extra time is one period of up to fifteen minutes so called sudden death.
-The team who makes the first goal is the winner of the game.
-The game is stopped immediately after the goal is scored.
+The team who makes the first goal is the winner of the match.
+The match is stopped immediately after the goal is scored.

 4.3.5.b Penalty-throw shoot-out